jun-xiao-mainlinestem/2026base/doc/button_control.md

 # Button Control

 ## L1
-*  Hold to intake balls
+*  Hold to intake balls halls into basket
 *  Release to stop the roller immediately

+## L2
+*  Hold to score lower level of center goal from the basket.
+*  Release to stop the roller immediately

 ## R1
 *  Hold to score long goal & hold the drivetrain
 *  Release to stop the roller immediately.

-## L2
-*  Hold to out-take balls and/or score lower level of center goal
-*  If L1 pressed, intake halls into basket
-*  Release to stop the roller immediately

 ## R2
 *  Hold to score upper level of center goal